 ing the embedded VisMashup App to code-development efforts. generate a new figure based on those It's important to note that each in Figure 2, the App displays the values, users likely will gain a better time a user changes a parameter value rendered configuration outside the conclusions.
 Further, using the Wiki's performs the requested analysis on spreadsheet.
 (The initial download standard editing features, users can the original model data.
-That is, we've and execution can take 10 minutes or tion of streamlines will shorten if we our original article, piecing together desktop" button displayed within the specify a smaller propagation_time a visualization workflow that let us Figure 2 window of the VisMashup value.
-As the article's "SwitchCoord satisfactorily analyze the underlying Python Module" sidebar describes, properties of the flow that resulted rho_min is an additional parameter from our astrophysical fluid simulathat the customized Python module tion.
-It's not unusual for computa- ize this Level 3 enhancement only if uses; individual streamlines are trun- tional sciences researchers to invest they've previously installed VisTrails cated once the test particle traveling such time on postprocessing analysis (version 1.4.2 or later) as a functionalong that streamline enters a region (especially on visualization tasks).
-In ing application on their local system. where the gas density is less than rho the original article, we captured the (VisTrails is an open source applicamin.
-(Densities have been normalized scientific fruits of this labor in two tion designed to run under a wide such that the model's maximum den- static images (Figures 2 and 3).
-Our range of operating systems, so we embedded VisMashup App executes hope this local installation require-This Level 2 enhancement lets us- exactly the same visualization work- ment won't discourage readers from ers examine more thoroughly the flow as the original article.
-Hence, exploring and considering the added astrophysical model that we focused with the investment of relatively value that such applications can bring on in the original printed article.
+That is, we've and execution can take 10 minutes or specify a smaller propagation\time a visualization workflow that let us Figure 2 window of the VisMashup value.
+As the article's "SwitchCoord satisfactorily analyze the underlying Python Module" sidebar describes, properties of the flow that resulted rho\min is an additional parameter from our astrophysical fluid simulacated once the test particle traveling such time on postprocessing analysis (version 1.4.2 or later) as a functionalong that streamline enters a region (especially on visualization tasks).
+In ing application on their local system. where the gas density is less than rho\ the original article, we captured the (VisTrails is an open source applicaembedded VisMashup App executes hope this local installation require-This Level 2 enhancement lets us- exactly the same visualization work- ment won't discourage readers from ers examine more thoroughly the flow as the original article.
+Hence, exploring and considering the added on in the original printed article.
 By little additional time, we can bring to a modern IVAJ.) actively adjusting one or more of the the original figures to life and reap key model parameter values and us- additional benefits from our original of Figure 1's workflow using the appreciation of our original article's and executes the VisMashup App, it browser, in one cell of a VisTrails archived the original astrophysical fluid simulation's model data to support our effort to enhance the article's content.
 This is a step in the right direction, as efforts to demonstrate the reproducibility of largescale numerical simulations aren't likely to succeed until the computational sciences community makes a commitment to archive simulation results.
 Our IVAJ-formatted article with Level 2 enhancements illustrates how such archival data can naturally enrich the content of published journal articles.